usafa-astro-331/Astro-331-2023-Spring/familiarization- breadboard/README.md

 ## Post-lab procedures

-Not any discrepancies in your lab notebook.
+Note any discrepancies in your lab notebook.
 If there were none, note that fact.